koshka77/mfurin-vizstory/final_p1.md

 Muza Furin-Carraux

 ### A high-level introduction and the goal of the project
-I am interested in the global warming problem and it effect on humans.
+I am interested in the global warming problem and its effect on humans.
 Studies show the correlation between rising levels of carbon dioxide and rising global temperature.
 The goal of the project is to portray how global temperature changes over time (recorded from 1885 to 2020) across continents and what role carbon dioxide plays in rising temperatures.

 ### Target Audience